newmana/chroma-elm/README.md

  * create color scales,
  * use different color spaces such as CMYK, HSLA, LAB, LCH and RGB,
  * modify colors using interpolate, set/get alpha, lighten/darken, saturate/desaturate,
- * use existing colormaps such as Brewer, Virdis, Plasma, Magma and Inferno, and
+ * use existing color maps such as Brewer, Virdis, Plasma, Magma and Inferno, and
  * use W3C X11 color names.

 There is also [an Example Site](https://newmana.github.io/chroma-elm/) showing how to use the library.